ipfs/devgrants/open-grants/open-proposal-defluencer.md

 The website would receive bug fixes but no new features.
 Building new websites and apps on the same protocol would be preferable.

-The rust ENS crate would require mininal maintenance as the smart-contracts don't change much.
+The rust ENS crate would require mininal maintenance as the smart-contracts don't change much or be maintained by the rust-web3 community if merged.

 The main crate (lib) would hopefully attract contributors, lessening the load on myself as it would be used by multiple apps and websites.